eryxgames/Eryxian/.gitbook/assets/GM-Rulebook/Exxodus/README_v2a.md

 This "Alien Worlds" expansion is designed to inject a strong dose of the unknown and the powerful into Exxodus.
 The Alien Zones, Artifacts, and other cards introduce a higher level of asymmetry and strategic complexity, rewarding players who are willing to adapt to unpredictable situations and harness the power of ancient alien civilizations.
 The expansion emphasizes exploration, discovery, and the potential for game-changing events.

-Okay, let's craft one final Exxodus expansion, focusing on more conventional (yet still strategically interesting) aspects of interstellar travel and conquest, and introducing some new card types to add fresh gameplay dynamics.

 # Exxodus: Expansion - Stellar Dominance